Introduction to DOS

 It was rebranded version under the title IBM PC DOS, both of which came in the year 1981.
 DOS other than Microsoft in the market are:

 - Apple DOS

 - Commodore DOS

 - Amiga DOS

 “PC-DOS” was the version of dos developed by IBM and sold to the first IBM-compatible manufactured computers.
-“MS-DOS” was the version of dos that Microsoft bought the rights and patents, and was merged with the first versions of Windows.
-Command line was used by DOS, or text-based interface, that typed command allowed by the users.
+“MS-DOS” was the version of dos that Microsoft bought the rights and patents and was merged with the first versions of Windows.
+Command-line was used by DOS, or text-based interface, that typed command allowed by the users.
 By giving simple instructions such as pwd (print working directory) and cd(change directory), the user can open files or run the program or browse the files on the hard drive.
-Written originally by Tim Patterson (considered as the father of DOS) and owned by Seattle Computer Products, Microsoft takes over 86-DOS for $75,000, licensed the same software and released it with an IBM PC as MS-DOS 1.0 in 1982 with IBM and Microsoft joint venture.
+Written originally by Tim Patterson (considered the father of DOS) and owned by Seattle Computer Products, Microsoft takes over 86-DOS for $75,000, licensed the same software, and released it with an IBM PC MS-DOS 1.0 in 1982 with IBM and Microsoft joint venture.